Please read the following guide

 Food & Drink

+Our club runs usually DO NOT include a cafe stop during the ride.
 Take at least one bottle of water with you and an energy bar or whatever you prefer.
 Drink at regular intervals to avoid dehydration and eat as required to replenish lost energy.
 Drink before you are thirsty, eat before you are hungry.

-Sunday Club Runs
+Sunday Club Rides

 - Ride Captains